heyLu/adventures_in_space/README.md

 # Adventures in space

-We're not so adventurours right now, sorry.
+We're not so adventurous right now, sorry.
 More to come soonish.

 ## A little bit of context